 The Buddhist concept of haritaki as one of four longevity medicines — herbs that can be taken safely for one’s entire life.

-Peer-Reviewed Research Confirms the Tradition
+Peer-Reviewed Research Examines the Tradition

 A Living Tradition